tupol/spark-utils-demos/README.md

 There are a few more interesting options for configuration of data source and data sink, which we will cover with this demo.

-Out simple app will take a structured file containing personal data and make a transformation of height from centimeters to inches.
+Our simple app will take a structured file containing personal data and make a transformation of height from centimeters to inches.

 The source code for this demo is available in